tkaal/demo-webapp/README.md

 http://<webapp_domain>:<webapp_port>/insert-item
 ```
 The API endpoint is expecting a HTTP POST request with json body that contains key **appname**.
 Value of json key **appname** will be used to insert the new item to webapp's database table.
 Keep in mind that webapp database uses **appname** column as the primary key meaning that no duplicates are allowed.

-If the POST request is successful, then webapp will respond with a success message:
+If the POST request is successful, then webapp will respond with a success message (e.g. adding new item **testikene** to webapp database):
 ```
 teele@sk-demo:~$ curl -X POST http://webapp.demo:8080/insert-item -H 'Content-Type: application/json' -d '{"appname": "testikene"}'
 Successfully added new application testikene to monitoring table!